 I quickly found the A20’s preamp outs to be fixed, which can be either a good thing or a bad thing, depending on your use case.
 If you want to hook up some passive speakers and connect a separate speaker amp, it’s great.
 If you wan to connect some powered monitors, it kind of sucks.
 The only piece of gear I have owned that allows one to switch between a fixed and variable preamp output was the HA-1.
 I really like my Miccas.
 I like them enough that I have both the passive (MB42X) and powered (PB42X) versions, as well as Micca’s new OriGain A250 speaker amp, so I was prepared for either situation, but, because the Gumby has two sets or RCA outputs, I am not using the A20’s preamp outputs at all.
 A weird quirk with the Euforia was that it somehow disabled the second set of RCA outputs on the Gumby whenever the Euforia was powered off, which proved incredibly frustrating.
 The A20 does not cause this same issue.

-The most important aspect of any amp, whether it’s a speaker amp or a headphone amp, is whether it can drive your shit to satisfactory listening levels without distorting in the process.
+The most important aspect of any amp, whether it’s a speaker amp or a headphone amp, is whether it can drive your gear to satisfactory listening levels without distorting in the process.
 Another reason for my hesitation with the A20 was that it only has a maximum output power of 170mW into a 250 Ω load, which doesn’t sound like a lot, especially compared to the Valhalla 2’s 800mW into 300 Ω. Even at 600 Ω, the Valhalla 2 can supposedly deliver 450mW RMS per channel.
 I’m not an electrical engineer.
 All I can report is that the A20 has far more power on tap than the Valhalla 2 at high gain.
 I was actually stunned by the ease with which the A20 drove my DT 1990 Pro.
 I had laughed at the idea that the A20 would be able to drive two high impedance pairs of headphones simultaneously through its dual 6.35mm outputs and now I have no doubt that it can.

 It’s well constructed, it’s incredibly powerful, and it runs cool, but how does it sound?
 Good.
 It sounds good.

 Okay, to answer this question with a hair more detail, the A20 has a very full, meaty sound.
 I’d call it a warmish amp and, as such, it pairs well with Beyerdynamic headphones, which are often quite bright.
 It sounds as good as the Valhalla 2 without the background hiss of an output transformerless tube amp.
-The Euforia may have a slight amount more punch to it, but I can’t be certain.
+The Euforia may have a slight amount more punch to it, a dash more bass slam, but I can’t be certain.
 That a $300 amp can sound so close to a €2,000 amp says it all though.